Find Grad Schools

 Post-Doctoral Training 0.2%

-In 2020-2021, 253 schools offered a nutrition program of some type.
+In the 2020-2021 academic year, 253 schools offered some type of food, nutrition and related services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes